aaaddress1/wowGrail/README.md

 **HIGHLY RECOMMEND**

-Compile It in Release mode, if you're using MSVC toolchain, Due to MSVC's performance instrumentation in Debug mode, there'll be an unexpected memory layout.
+Compile It in Release mode, if you're using MSVC toolchain.
+Due to MSVC's performance instrumentation in Debug mode, there'll be an unexpected memory layout.

 ![Demo](demo.png)